dynamiqs/dynamiqs/docs/tutorials/closed-system.md

 ## 4. Using dynamiqs

-You can create the state and Hamiltonian using Numpy, QuTiP or dynamiqs.
+You can create the state and Hamiltonian using Numpy, QuTiP, PyTorch or dynamiqs.
 Let's take the example of a two-level system with a simple Hamiltonian:

 ```python
 >>> import numpy as np